-A detailed description of the sampling and analysis methods utilized in the fish community and macroinvertebrate surveys, including calculations of the IBI, MIwb and ICI, can be found in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volumes II (1987, updated January 1, 1988 and November 8, 2006) and III (1987, updated September 30, 1989).
+A detailed description of the sampling and analysis methods utilized in the fish community and macroinvertebrate surveys, including calculations of the IBI, MIwb and ICI, can be found in Ohio EPA's Biological Criteria for the Protection of Aquatic Life, Volumes II (1987, updated January 1, 1988 and November 8, 2006) and III (1987, updated September 30, 1989 and November 8, 2006).

 Water chemistry sampling will be completed at all locations.
 Techniques used for water chemistry sampling and chemical analyses will follow the Manual of Ohio EPA Surveillance Methods and Quality Assurance Practices (2006).
-Chemical water quality samples from each site will be collected with one 4-liter disposable polyethylene cubitainer with disposable polypropylene lid and two 473 mL plastic Isco bottles.
+Chemical water quality samples from each site will be collected with one 4-liter disposable polyethylene cubitainer with disposable polypropylene lid and two 473 mL plastic bottles.
 All water quality samples will be collected as grab samples.
-Acid preservation of the samples, as specified in standard operating procedure for each parameter, will occur in the field.
+One duplicate sample and one field blank will be collected at a randomly selected site for each round of sampling.
+The acceptable relative percent difference for field duplicate samples will be ≤ 30 percent; results outside this range will trigger further evaluation and investigation into causes for disparities.
+Acid preservation of the samples, as specified in the NEORSD laboratory's standard operating procedure for each parameter, will occur in the field.
 Appendix B lists the analytical method and detection limit for each parameter analyzed.
-Field analyses include the use of a Marsh-McBirney FloMate Model 2000 Portable Flow Meter, which measures flow in feet per second, and a YSI-556 MPS Multi-Parameter Water Quality Meter to measure dissolved oxygen, water temperature, specific conductivity and pH at the time of sampling.
+Field analyses include the use of a Marsh-McBirney FloMate Model 2000 Portable Flow Meter. which measures flow in feet per second, and a YSI-556 MPS Multi-Parameter Water Quality Meter to measure dissolved oxygen, water temperature, specific conductivity and pH at the time of sampling.
 Meter specifications have been included in Appendix B.

-The QHEI, as described in Ohio EPA's, The Qualitative Habitat Evaluation Index (QHEI): Rationale, Methods, and Application (1989) will be used to assess aquatic habitat conditions at each sample location.
+The QHEI, as described in Ohio EPA's, Methods for Assessing Habitat in Flowing Waters: Using the Qualitative Habitat Evaluation Index (QHEI) (2006) will be used to assess aquatic habitat conditions at each sample location.

 Where possible, data assessment will include an analysis of temporal and spatial trends in the collected data.
 Species assemblages and individual metrics will be analyzed.
 Graphs that show current and historic QHEI, IBI, MIwb and ICI scores and how these scores compare to attainment status of biocriteria will be prepared.
 Water chemistry data collected will be compared to Ohio water quality standards to determine whether any excursions from the applicable water quality criteria have occurred.
+Comparisons between water quality and biological community health will only be made if at least three water quality samples have been collected from that site.